partisiablockchain/dapp-playground/README.md

 On the fork you can start changing the contract code and commit those changes to build smart contracts on Partisia Blockchain.

-Remember to set up a prebuild of the codespace, when forking the repository.
-This drastically decreases boot up time, when creating a new container.
+When forking the repository you can drastically decreases boot up time for new dev containers by [configuring prebuilds](https://docs.github.com/en/codespaces/prebuilding-your-codespaces/configuring-prebuilds).

 For local development see how to do it through the [dev container documentation](https://code.visualstudio.com/docs/devcontainers/containers).